 • b: Finally, a "b" value measures the color between yellow and blue.

-We can view L, a and b color measurements as though they occupy three-dimensional space.
+We can view L*a*b color measurements as though they occupy three-dimensional space.
 Picture the L range as a pole going right down the middle of a box.
 The a and b values would be reflected as the x- and y-axis of a flat plane directly in the center of the box, perpendicular to the L range.
-As a color becomes darker, it moves toward the bottom of the box, and as it becomes more red, blue, green or yellow, it moves toward the corresponding edges.
+As the color becomes darker, it moves toward the bottom of the box, and as it becomes more red, blue, green, or yellow, it moves toward the corresponding edges.

-Once you have this number, you can find it again later without any subjectivity.
+Once you have this number, you can find it again later without subjectivity.

 Color Measurement Devices by HunterLab

 To get these measurements, you need the right tool for the job.
 Spectrophotometers from HunterLab can measure everything from loose powders and meat patties to translucent liquids and plastic bottles.
-Each material reflects light in its own way, and using the right spectrophotometer is critical if you want to get the correct color data.
+Each material reflects light in its own way, and using a suitable spectrophotometer is critical if you want to get the correct color data.

 With a wide array of products and a history of accuracy, HunterLab is there for you.
 Contact us today to learn more about measuring and working with color.